talkbank-io/RabbitMqBundle/README.md

 # Patched version #

-This is version with confirmations
+This is a version with confirmations

 ```json